zeroluck/docs/sources/reference/ldap-schema/index.md

  * __gluuLogoImage__ Logo used by oxTrust for default look and feel.
  * __gluuManageIdentityPermission__ TODO - in use?
  * __gluuManager__ Used to specify if a person has the manager role
- * __gluuManagerGroup__ Used in organizatoin entry to specifies the dn of the group that has admin priviledges in oxTrust.
+ * __gluuManagerGroup__ Used in organization entry to specifies the dn of the group that has admin privileges in oxTrust.
  * __gluuOrgProfileMgt__ enable or disable profile management feature in oxTrust
  * __gluuOrgShortName__ Short description, as few letters as possible, no spaces.
  * __gluuOwnerGroup__ Deprecated.
 Use gluuManagerGroup
  * __gluuPaidUntil__ TODO - in use?
  * __gluuPaymentProcessorTimestamp__ TODO - in use?
  * __gluuProStoresUser__ TODO - remove
- * __gluuStatus__ Status of the entry, used by many objectclasses
+ * __gluuStatus__ Status of the entry, used by many object classes
  * __gluuTempFaviconImage__ Store location for upload of Favicon
  * __gluuThemeColor__ oxTrust login page configuration
  * __gluuWhitePagesEnabled__ None